England's semi-final win at Euro 2024 vindicates Gareth Southgate and provides another magical moment

 The easier half of the draw?
 Of course.
 But it helps when England win their group and earn their place in that half of the draw.

 Second to Romania at the 1998 World Cup, third behind them at Euro 2000.
 In the years since, but prior to Southgate's appointment, England have finished below Sweden, the United States and Wales in major tournament group stages.
-Winning the group helps.
+Winning the group is key.

 Could they now win the whole thing?